tundish/turberfield-dialogue/turberfield/dialogue/doc/syntax.rst

 Naming convention
 =================

-The file name should contain lower case characters only, and have a suffix of **.rst**.
+The file name should contain lower case characters only.
 It should contain no whitespace or punctuation characters.
 Underscores should be used to represent spaces.

+The file must have a suffix of **.rst**.
+If you'd like to distinguish between dialogue text and regular reStructuredText, then give your scene script file a **.dlg.rst** suffix.

 Structure
 =========